ti-cortex-m4/demo-java-reactive-streams-old/code_examples.md

 ### Asynchronous Publisher

-The following code example demonstrates an asynchronous Publisher that sends a finite sequence of items from Iterator.
+The following code example demonstrates an asynchronous Publisher that sends a finite sequence of events from Iterator.
 Its structure is similar to the synchronous Producer discussed earlier.
 The main difference is that the Publisher's _onSubscribe_ method and the Subscription’s _request_ and _cancel_ methods are not processed in the caller's thread, but in another thread in a given Executor.

 <sub>The GitHub repository has unit tests to verify that this Publisher complies with all the specification rules that are checked in its TCK.</sub>